MrTilllus/CampusDualExport/README.md

 # CampusDualExport

-> the following quick and dirty script is provided "as-is" with no support or security affirmations.
+> the following quick and dirty script is provided "as-is" with no support, further development or security affirmations.
 > Only use it if you know what it does.

 ## How to use: